*Updated Text and Photo

 As I raise my leg over the door bars of the FIA-spec rollcage, I can't hide from the weight of expectation upon me.
-I'm honored to be the first journalist to drive the BMW M235i Racing but in addition to my own high hopes, I have to contend with the presence of BMW senior management, development engineers, an experienced racer in the shape of works driver Joey Hand, and our own Mike Sabounchi, poised with cameras and GoPros to capture any incompetence on the small, tight course at Las Vegas Speedway.
+I'm honored to be the first journalist to drive the BMW M235i Racing but, in addition to my own high hopes, I have to contend with the presence of BMW senior management, development engineers, an experienced racer in the shape of works driver Joey Hand, and our own Mike Sabounchi, poised with cameras and GoPros to capture any incompetence on the small, tight Inner Handling Course at Las Vegas Speedway.

 Ducking my head under the roof bar, the BMW-supplied helmet clunks into the steel cage; something I'll repeat with annoying regularity.
 By now my mouth is dry and hands sweating into the Nomex gloves.
-I've driven lots of cars on countless tracks but this was special ¬– my first time in a factory racecar and a rare outing on slicks.
-This was a real privilege and I was going to make the most of it...
+I've driven lots of cars on countless tracks but this was special - my first time in a factory racecar and a rare outing on slicks.
+It was a real privilege and I was going to make the most of it...

 Sinking my backside into the tight seat, I'm struck by the low driving position.
-It's about 4" lower than a regular M235i but it seems more.
-I'm peering over the M Performance steering wheel, trying to familiarize myself with the controls.
+It's about 4" lower than a regular M235i but seems more.
+In fact, I'm peering over the M Performance steering wheel, trying to familiarize myself with the controls.

-An engineer sticks his head into the door frame to help with the harness belts.
-Cinched in tight, the BMW feels very alien after the Alpina B7 we rolled up in this morning.
+An engineer sticks his head into the doorframe to help with the harness belts.
+Cinched in tight, the Coupe feels almost alien after the BMW Alpina B7 we rolled up in this morning.
 He runs me through the startup procedure.
-My head’s spinning and the limited peripheral vision from the helmet wasn't helping.
+My head was spinning and the limited peripheral vision from the helmet wasn't helping.

 I take a deep breath.
-My fog clears.
-Despite its widebody fenders covering 18x10" BBS Motorsport wheels and Dunlop slicks, its door numbers and racing stripes, this is still an M235i with a race seat and rollcage.
-Yes, it's more involved than that, but it certainly wasn't intimidating when I stopped to look around.
+The fog clears.
+Despite its widebody fenders covering 18x10" BBS Motorsport wheels and Dunlop slicks, its door numbers and racing stripes, this is still an M235i with a race seat, rollcage and fuel cell.
+Yes, it's more complicated than that, but it certainly wasn't intimidating when I took stock of my surroundings.
 This was going to be fun!

-So how did BMW’s latest factory racer come into existence?
-Talking to BMW Motorsport Manager Jens Marquardt, he explained that during last year's VLN Nurburgring 24-hour race, he was walking the start grid with other senior management.
-After admiring their Z4 GT3-spec cars up front, they realized that, the further back they went, BMW's representation was primarily from older E36 and E30 chassis.
-They didn't have any modern machinery for the grass roots racers.
-In fact, their last real product was the M3 GT4, which wasn't exactly bargain basement.
+So how did the latest factory BMW M235i Racing come into existence?
+Talking to BMW Motorsport Director, Jens Marquardt, he explained that during last year's VLN 24-hour race at the Nürburgring, he walked the grid with other senior management.
+After admiring their Z4 GT3-spec cars up front, they realized that further back BMW's representation was primarily from older E36 and E30 chassis.
+They simply didn't have any modern machinery for the grass roots racers.
+In fact, the last real product was the M3 GT4, which wasn't exactly bargain basement.

-Taking the task by the horns, Jens gathered his team and examined several solutions.
-With the new 2 Series about to start its life cycle, it seemed the ideal candidate since it would be more affordable and would be around for a few years.
+Taking the task by the horns, Jens gathered his team, appointing Sebastian Golz as the M235i Racing Project Manager.
+They examined several solutions and, with the new 2 Series about to start its life cycle, it seemed the ideal candidate since it would be both affordable and around for a few years.

 Involving all BMW departments, from its Leipzig production plant where the bulk of the car is assembled, to the BMW dynamics engineers, software technicians, purchasing and Motorsport departments, their priority was to create an affordable, accessible vehicle for national racing series and club events.

 As such, the racecar would use a surprising number of production parts.
-The 330hp engine, for example, is essentially stock but for its software tuning.
-Even the engine cooling and intercooling was production M235i.
+The 333hp engine, for example, was essentially the stock N55 3.0L but for software tuning; even the engine cooling and intercooling was production BMW M235i.

-During the car’s extensive Nurburgring testing, which included a two-week continuous driving program, the team apparently experienced no overheating issues, although we'll be interested to see how that translates to a Californian summer or the heat of Dubai...).
-Equally important will be the software upgrades to ensure the car doesn't drop into Limp Mode when it does get hot.
-Make no mistake, this car was built to race and BMW is putting its reputation behind it.
+During the BMW M235i Racing model's extensive Nürburgring testing, which included a two-week continuous driving program, Sebastian Golz assured us his team experienced no overheating issues (although we'll be interested to see how that translates to a Californian summer or the heat of Dubai...).
+Equally important will be the software upgrades to ensure the car doesn't drop into Limp Mode when it does gets hot.
+Make no mistake, this car was built to race and BMW has put its reputation behind it.

 Perhaps the most controversial decision was to retain the production ZF 8HP eight-speed automatic transmission, not even offering a manual option.
-According to Jens, the decision was taken during the development of the BMW M4.
-While driving test mules on the Nurburgring, BMW management and engineers felt that the speed and simplicity of a paddle shift would make the car more accessible to a broad range of drivers.
+According to Jens, the decision was taken during development of the BMW M4.
+While driving test mules on the 'Ring, BMW management and engineers felt the speed and simplicity of a paddle shift would make the car more accessible to a broad range of drivers.
 It would also protect the engine from over-revving, and wouldn't add any development cost beyond software.
-It also transpires that ZF was very keen to support the project.
+It also transpired that ZF was very keen to support the project.

-So why not DCT?
-After all, it's their flagship transmission and reputedly the most advanced around.
-Well, it’s a simple matter of economics.
-The M235i wasn't engineered for DCT, so developing it solely for the racecar would introduce greater cost, a longer gestation period and more expensive repairs.
+So why doesn't it have DCT?
+After all, it's BMW's flagship transmission and reputedly the most advanced around.
+Well, it was a simple matter of economics, according to Golz.
+The M235i wasn't engineered for DCT, so developing it solely for the racecar would have introduced greater cost, a longer gestation period and more expensive repairs.

 Perhaps our only complaint was that the downshift threshold seemed a little low.
-On occasions it refused to give us gears because the revs were higher than allowed.
-To be honest, it was also a bad habit of mine, liking to use a lot of engine braking rather than getting it done with the enormously capable US-made Performance Friction four-piston front brake set up.
+On occasions it refused to give us gears because the revs were higher than permitted.
+To be honest, it's also a bad habit of mine, preferring to use a lot of engine braking rather than getting it done with the enormously capable US-made Performance Friction four-piston front brake set up.